noamraph/nix-pills/pills/05-functions-and-imports.md

     «lambda»

 So here we defined a function that takes a parameter `x`, and returns `x*2`.
-The problem is that we cannot use it in any way, because it\'s unnamed\... joke!
+The problem is that we cannot use it in any way, because it's unnamed\... joke!

 We can store functions in variables.